demarcod1/librarianz-scripts/README.md

 </details>

-## Seperated Folders Script
+## Remake Shortcuts Script
-This script has been disabled and will not execute.

-This script (re)creates `Separated Section Parts` and `Seperated Sibelius Files` folders that organize all the charts on a per-instrument basis and creates a folder exclusively with Sibeilus files.
-Only run this script if you wish to completely remake the Digital Library.
-Other scripts, such as `upload_files` and `move_chartz` will automatically update the live Digital Library.
+This script repopulates the `Separated Section Parts` and `Seperated Sibelius Files` folders that organize all the charts on a per-instrument basis and creates a folder exclusively with Sibeilus files.
+Other scripts, such as `upload_files` and `move_chartz` will automatically update the live Digital Library, so you should only need to run this script if you are adding/deleting/renaming a part.

 <details>
    <summary>Show/Hide Details</summary>

-### To separate the folders and safely reconstruct the Live Digital Library
+### To remake the shortcuts and safely reconstruct the Live Digital Library
-1. Make sure that the existing Separated Section Folders are no longer contained in the `[LIVE] DigitalLibrary` directory.
-You will likely see shortcuts to `Current Chartz` and `Old Chartz` folders within the `LSJUMB Digital Chartz` folder inside the live directory.
-These shortcuts will be broken when you run this script, and should be deleted.
+1. Edit the `res/options/parts.json` file to configure the part information
-2. Run `python3 librarianz_script -s separated_folders_creator` in the Terminal
+2. Run `python3 librarianz_script -s remake_shortcuts` in the Terminal
-3. After checking to ensure all is in order, manually re-add the `Current Charts` and `Old Chartz` folders to the `LSJUMB Digital Chartz` folder within the live directory.
-This should be the same location as the shortcuts you deleted earlier.

-#### Warning
+#### Configuring `parts.json`

-You will need to take the Digital Library offline when running this script.
-The average runtime is 10-20 mins, so expect 15-25 mins of Digital Library downtime.
+* `parts` - a dictionary between part names and aliases
+   * `PART_NAME` - an array of aliases that should resolve to `PART_NAME`.
+For example, if an entry is `"Toobz": ["Toobz", "Tööbz]`, then any pdf file whose alias is either `Toobz` or `Tööbz` (`All Right Now - Tööbz`, for example) will be placed into the `Toobz` part folder.
+An alias corresponding to multiple parts is not currently supported
+* `exclude` - an array of part names that should not be added to the Live Digital Library.
+For example, since we do not want any user to access the Full Score pdfs of our music, we would add the `Full Scores` part to this list.

-#### Note
+#### Notes
-Configure which sections go to which output folders in `scripts/options/parts.json`.
-The format of this file is a series of key-value pairs in the format `OUTPUT_NAME: [INSTRUMENT NAMES]`.
-For instance, the pair `"CPG": ["Clarz", "Picz"]` would send all pieces with `"Clarz"` or `"Picz"` in the name to the folder `"CPG"` (inside the main `Separated Section Parts` output folder).
-In other words, if you want all songs labelled `SONGNAME - Clarz` and `SONGNAME - Picz` to go to the `CPG` folder, the above example would accomplish this.
+1. This script has a running time of 15-20 minutes when run through the command line (and up to double this time when run on the GUI)
+2. While this script is designed to smoothly update the Live Digital Library, active users will be disrupted as the old shortcuts are removed
+3. After this script finishes executing, double-check that all users can access the `Separated Section Parts` folders/shortcuts

 </details>